 1914 - When the First World War begins in August the Ottomans side with the Central Powers (Germany and Austria-Hungary) against the Triple Entente (Britain, France and Russia) and call for a jihad (holy struggle) against the enemy.

 Britain immediately moves to secure its interests in the Middle East, including access to oil.
 In the north, an Anglo-Indian force lands at Al Faw on mouth of the Euphrates and Tigris Rivers and moves on Basra.
-On 11 March 1917 Baghdad is captured.
+Baghdad is captured on 11 March 1917.
 Mosul, the capital of the oil-rich Kurdish provinces bordering Turkey and Iran, falls in November 1918.

 Meanwhile, Lord Herbert Kitchener, the British secretary of state for war and former governor general of Egypt and the Sudan, tells the Arabs that if they support the British war effort their bid for independence will be recognised.

-When the war breaks out, Faisal is in Mecca.
+Faisal is in Mecca when the war breaks out.
 The Ottomans draft him to serve under their governor in Syria.
-Later he will abandon the post and return to the Hejaz to fight with his father for the Arab cause.
+Later he abandons the post and returns to the Hejaz to fight with his father for the Arab cause.

-1915 - In January a representative of the Arab underground meets with Hussein bin Ali in Mecca to see if Hussein would be prepared to lead a revolt against the Ottomans.
+1915 - In January a representative of the Arab underground meets with Faisal's father in Mecca to see if he would be prepared to lead a revolt against the Ottomans.

 In June, Faisal's father decides to being planning for a revolt.

 On 14 July he writes to Sir Henry McMahon, the British high commissioner at Cairo, setting out the terms for an alliance between the Arabs and the British.